Our full exhibition programme is now closed, but visitors can still enjoy groundbreaking art in person at FACT and Bluecoat until August & September.

 The artists exhibiting at Bluecoat acknowledge new networks of relationships – kinship attachments and co-dependencies between people, things and environment.
 They propose a more equal world through challenging borders between nature and culture, alive or not alive and other binaries, offering multifaceted ways in which we belong to and are intertwined with the world beyond our concrete physical boundaries.
 To consider ourselves as part of nature is an argument against separateness, it means to recognise that nature is not around us but rather, we are nature.

-This exhibition will run until 5 Septmber.
+This exhibition will run until 5 September.

-Booking is strongly recommended and walk-ins are subject to capacity.
+Booking is strongly recommended.
 Tickets available here.

 At this current time Bluecoat can only be entered from the front courtyard off School Lane.
 An access ramp leads up to the entrance of the building.